LittleFox94/wireguard-tools/README.md

 Copy the contents of `bin` to `/usr/local/bin` and the contents of `systemd` to `/etc/systemd/system`.
 Reload your systemd daemon (`systemctl daemon-reload`).

+You may want to adjust the `wireguard` script inside `bin` to not use link up/down scripts.

 ## Configuration of tunnels

-Create two files per tunnel, using the examples below:
+Create two files per tunnel, using the examples below.
+You may have to create link up/down scripts named `$name-up.sh` and `$name-down.sh`, those will be executed after the link is up and before it is destroyed.

 ### /etc/wireguard/$name.sh